-Activity 5 My work line Allow approximately 15 minutes
+Activity 5 My work line

 First note down key events in your work and study life, to show the high and low points at different times of your life.
 Only include events that you feel comfortable with.

 For some people, the work line exercise can result in a lot of emotions coming to the surface as you review your experiences.
 You may find it useful to talk through any difficult emotions with someone you trust.